menna131/queen/README.md

 # Home Challenge

 This project navigates through a huge log file, displaying 10 lines of the log file at a time.
 Without refreshing the page.
-Used

 ### Technologies
 Laravel 9, PHP 8, JavaScript, JQuery, HTML, CSS, BootStrap